Large-scale Benchmarks for Multimodal Recommendation with Ducho: Extensive multimodal recommendation benchmarks with Ducho

 \begin{enumerate}[leftmargin=*] \item \textbf{Dataset collection and filtering.} To begin with, we retrieve and download the multimodal datasets from the official repository available at this link\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html}.}.
 As users, items, and the recorded interactions come with metadata, we select only the pieces of information we need for our benchmarking analysis.
 Thus, for items, we consider their image URLs (visual modality) and their descriptions (textual modality).
 Moreover, the recommendation data along with metadata regarding items may be extremely noisy.
 For this reason, we run a complete pre-filtering procedure involving the removal of items where: (i) no image URL is available or the link is broken/not valid anymore; (ii) the description is empty or not valid, such as a NaN value.
-Indeed, once each item is removed, all interactions involving that item are also dropped from the user-item interaction data. \item \textbf{Multimodal feature extraction.} After the dataset collection and filtering stage, we exploit \duchoOld to extract multimodal features from items' multimodal data (i.e., product images and descriptions).
-According to the benchmarking study designed for this work, we decide to perform five different multimodal extractions involving various multimodal extractors (see later for more details). \item \textbf{Dataset splitting and indexing.} Then, we use \textsc{Elliot}'s data processing module to run the dataset splitting of the user-item interaction data into train, validation, and test sets.
-At this phase, to ease the execution of the later pipeline steps, we need to provide consistent indexing to all users and items in the catalog, along with their metadata, depending on the users and items in the training set (the ones the models are shown during the training).
-Thus, we map the training, validation, and test sets obtained from the previous step to this indexing, and rename all multimodal features according to the same scheme. \item \textbf{Recommendation model training and evaluation.} Finally, we are all set to perform the training and evaluation of the models, considering all the recommendation datasets and multimodal feature extractors involved.
-Once again, we use \textsc{Elliot} to run the complete experimental settings. \end{enumerate}
+Once each item is removed, all interactions involving that item are also dropped from the user-item interaction data. \item \textbf{Multimodal feature extraction.} After the dataset collection and filtering stage, we exploit \duchoOld to extract multimodal features from items' multimodal data (i.e., product images and descriptions).
+According to the benchmarking study designed for this work, we decide to perform five different multimodal extractions involving various multimodal extractors (see later for more details).
+Crucially, for models that process multiple modalities, \duchoOld also facilitates different fusion strategies to combine them into a single representation.
+As we will show later, this allows us to explore not only the impact of different extractors but also different methods of feature fusion (\Cref{tab:fusion_type}).